William Capps: First House of Burgesses

-That same year as the land division, the Colony's Governor issued a call for the first representative legislative assembly in America which convened at Jamestown on July 30, 1619 and remained in session until August 4, 1619.
-Twenty-two Burgesses met representing the 11 major settlements in Virginia.
-The Kecoughtan settlement was represented by Capt William Tucker and William Capps.
-A memorial church built on the foundations of the church in which the House of Burgesses met exists at the Historic Jamestowne National Park Service site on Jamestown Island, Virginia.
-A monument bearing the names of the Burgesses is located near within the confines of the newly rediscovered original Jamestown fort.
+In the same year as the land division, the Colony's Governor issued a call for the first representative legislative assembly in America, which convened at Jamestown on July 30, 1619 and remained in session until August 4, 1619.
+Twenty-two Burgesses met, representing the 11 major settlements in Virginia.
+The Kecoughtan settlement was represented by Captain William Tucker and William Capps.
+A memorial church, built on the foundations of the church in which the House of Burgesses met, exists at the Historic Jamestowne National Park Service site on Jamestown Island, Virginia.
+A monument bearing the names of the Burgesses is located nearby, within the confines of the newly rediscovered original Jamestown fort.

 It was apparently at their urging that the first House of Burgesses was asked "to change the savage name of Kiccowtan, and to give that Incorporation a new name."
-The new name selected was Elizabeth City after the daughter of King James.
-In Dec-1619 the population of Virginia was about 900 out of a total immigration of 1440.
+The new name selected was Elizabeth City, in honor of King James's daughter.
+In December 1619, the population of Virginia was approximately 900, out of a total immigration of 1440 persons.

 Member Virginia Council

-In 1627, William Capps was appointed a member of the Council by the Crown upon the recommendation of the Governor.
-The Councilors were the Governor's advisers in executive matters and constituted the supreme court of the Virginia.
-They also held legislative functions as members of the upper house of the Virginia Assembly, corresponding somewhat to our senate.
-Two years later William Capps asked leave of the Governor to depart the colony on the King's affairs, and when permission was refused, departed any way.
-In 1630 he returned with the King's letter of instructions to the Council.
-The date of his death was →1637 which was 8 years after the passing of his Wife Catherine.
+In 1627, William Capps was appointed a member of the Council by the Crown upon the Governor's recommendation.
+The Councilors were the Governor's advisers in executive matters and constituted the Colony's supreme court.
+They also held legislative functions as members of the upper house of the Virginia Assembly, which was similar to a modern U.S. senate.
+Two years later, William Capps asked leave of the Governor to depart the colony on the King's affairs, and when permission was refused, he departed anyway.
+In 1630, he returned with the King's letter of instructions to the Council.

+William Capps's Death

+William Moss Capps died in 1637, 8 years after the death of his wife Catherine.